So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 So, that’ seems like a homeschooling benefit, right?

-Or you’re thinking, “What is the cost of homeschooling and are there financial benefits of homeschooling?”
+Or you are thinking, “What is the cost of homeschooling and are there financial benefits of homeschooling versus public school?”

 Just like there are pros and cons of public school, there are also advantages of homeschooling and disadvantages of homeschooling.